gardener/cert-management/README.md

   The path to the kubeconfig is specified with command line option `--dns`.
   If option is omitted, the default cluster is used for dns.
 - **target**
-  used for storing generated certificates
+  used for storing generated certificates (and issuers if `--allow-target-issuers` option is set)
   The path to the kubeconfig is specified with command line option `--target`.
   If option is omitted, the source cluster is also used for target.